There’s no end to the number of things to do in Kenmare, as you’ll discover below.

 Things to do near Kenmare

-Thanks to its location, Kenmare is a stone’s throw from a clatter of attractions, both man-made and natural.
+Thanks to its location, Kenmare is a stone’s throw from a clatter of attractions, both man-made and natural, many of which sit along the Ring of Kerry route.

 From scenic drives and hikes to waterfalls and plenty more, below you’ll discover a heap of things to do near Kenmare town.